Invoca/developer-docs/source/api_documentation/transactions_api/_intro.rst

 Authentication
 --------------

-The API uses OAuth Authentication to authenticate that access is allowed.
-Pass the OAuth Token like any other query parameter, however, please note that the OAuth token is a required parameter.
+The API uses OAuth to validate access.
+The OAuth Token can be passed in two ways, the first being passed like any other query parameter.
+The second is to pass the OAuth Token in the header of the request.
+Please note that the OAuth Token is a required parameter.
 OAuth Tokens may be generated from the Manage API Credentials page.

 Query Parameters